 Order volume minimums are another way to decide which fulfillment company is right for you.
 If your business is just starting out or your order volume is low, there are fulfillment companies that specialize in working with smaller companies and startups.

-Both ShipBob and Red Stag Fulfillment generally look for a minimum of 200 orders shipped per month.
-At Red Stag Fulfillment, we’ll often make exceptions for companies that may be expanding into the US and therefore don’t have historic order volume.
-However, 200 orders per month is a good guideline.
+ShipBob generally looks for a minimum of 200 orders shipped per month.
+At Red Stag Fulfillment, we tend to look for higher order volumes to best support our partners, but we do make exceptions when someone is a great fit for us.
+If you don’t have a historically high volume, reach out and we’re happy to discuss potential accommodations.
 If you’re considering Red Stag Fulfillment vs. ShipBob, this is an area where both eCommerce fulfillment companies operate with similar parameters.

 SKU breadth is a measure of the number of different products you sell.
 The more SKUs you offer, the wider your SKU breadth.
 A high number of SKUs can take up more shelf space in your 3PL service company’s warehouse.
 If you sell a high volume of all or most of your SKUs, this is not a problem.
 However, if you sell small volumes of a lot of different SKUs, you might fall outside the SKU breadth requirements.